-Similarly to the raised bed hump, a complete hysteresis cycle can not be accomplished by only changing the Froude number of the downstream subcritical flow when b/B is within a specific range which depends on $F_u$ (e.g., 0.27 < b/B < 0.58 for $F_u = 4$ , as shown in Fig. 7).
+Similarly to the raised bed hump, a complete hysteresis cycle cannot be accomplished by only changing the Froude number of the downstream subcritical flow when b/B is within a specific range that depends on F_u (e.g., 0.27 < b/B < 0.58 for $F_u = 4$, as shown in Fig. 7).

-The one-dimensional approach is able to capture the key aspects of the hysteresis phenomenon in a channel contraction, and can provide, at least at the leading order of approximation, quantitative information on the boundaries of the hysteresis domain.
-However, it must be stressed that the hysteresis domain plotted in Fig. 7 is the ideal one, since it is estimated by neglecting energy dissipation.
+The one-dimensional approach is able to capture the key aspects of the hysteresis phenomenon in a channel contraction and can provide, at least at the leading order of approximation, quantitative information on the boundaries of the hysteresis domain.
+However, it must be stressed that the hysteresis domain plotted in Fig. 7 is the ideal one, because it is estimated by neglecting energy dissipation.
 Similarly to the raised bed hump, energy dissipation acts to reduce the amplitude of the hysteresis domain.
-Not less important, the flow in the contraction has a distinct two-dimensional character with steady, oblique shock waves and localized patches of subcritical flow (Akers and Bokhove 2008; Defina and Viero 2010; Viero et al. 2013b), and the flow is also strongly affected by three-dimensional phenomena related to free surface slope and curvature (i.e., non-hydrostatic pressure).
-All these effects move both the boundaries of the hysteresis region toward greater (see Fig. 6a in Akers and Bokhove 2008) or smaller (see Fig. 14 in Defina and Viero 2010) values of the ratio b/B, possibly depending on the flow depth-to-contraction width ratio, Y/b, as shown by Defina and Susin 2006 (see Fig. 21 therein).
+Not less important, the flow in the contraction has a distinct two-dimensional character with steady, oblique shock waves and localized patches of subcritical flow (Akers and Bokhove 2008; Defina and Viero 2010; Viero et al. 2013b), and the flow is also strongly affected by threedimensional phenomena related to free surface slope and curvature (i.e., nonhydrostatic pressure).
+All these effects move both the boundaries of the hysteresis region toward greater [Akers and Bokhove 2008, Fig. 6(a)] or smaller (Defina and Viero 2010, Fig. 14) values of the ratio b/B, possibly depending on the flow depth-to-contraction width ratio, Y/b (Defina and Susin 2006, Fig. 21).